-This study employs a mixed-methods approach to explore 3 the role of digital media in contemporary art and cultural identity.
+This study employs a mixed-methods approach to explore the role of digital media in contemporary art and cultural identity.
 The research combines quantitative data analysis of online art platforms with qualitative interviews of artists and curators.
-By examining 2 the intersection of technology and 1 artistic expression, the study aims to uncover how digital tools are reshaping traditional notions of creativity and cultural representation.
+By examining the intersection of technology and artistic expression, the study aims to uncover how digital tools are reshaping traditional notions of creativity and cultural representation.
 Additionally, the investigation delves into the impact of social media on art dissemination and audience engagement, highlighting the evolving relationship between artists, their work, and global audiences.
 The methodology includes:

-1. Case Studies: Three case studies were selected to illustrate diverse applications of digital media in art: - o Amalia Ulman's Instagram Performance: Ulman's Excellences & Perfections (2014), a performative artwork on Instagram, explores identity construction.
+1. Case Studies: Three case studies were selected to illustrate diverse applications of digital media in art:

+o Amalia Ulman's Instagram Performance: Ulman's Excellences & Perfections (2014), a performative artwork on Instagram, explores identity construction.
 The project spanned several months, during which Ulman crafted a fictional narrative through carefully curated images and captions.
 She portrayed three distinct personas: the "cute girl," the "sugar baby," and the "life goddess," each representing different facets of female stereotypes on social media.
 Through this performance, Ulman challenged viewers' perceptions of authenticity and exposed the constructed nature of online identities.

-1. Case Studies: Three case studies were selected to illustrate diverse applications of digital media in art: - o Indigenous Digital Art: Analysis of Indigenous artists using YouTube to share traditional practices.
+o Indigenous Digital Art: Analysis of Indigenous artists using YouTube to share traditional practices.
 Indigenous Digital Art refers to contemporary creative works produced by Indigenous artists using digital tools-such as illustration apps, virtual reality (VR), augmented reality (AR), interactive comics, and generative AI.
-These artworks serve not only as aesthetic expressions but also as mechanisms of cultural sovereignty, identity affirmation, and resistance against colonial narratives
+These artworks serve not only as aesthetic expressions but also as mechanisms of cultural sovereignty, identity affirmation, and resistance against colonial narratives o NFT Artworks: Examination of Beeple's EVERYDAYS: The First 5000 Days (2021), sold as an NFT for \$69 million.
+Non-fungible tokens (NFTs) have fundamentally transformed the notion of digital ownership.
+They allow unique authentication of digital art via blockchain, enabling artists to mint, sell, and verify their creations.
+This shift addresses earlier limitations of digital reproducibility and provides a viable marketplace for digital artists globally-effectively democratizing access and revenue models for creators from diverse backgrounds.

-This digital sphere emerges 9 as a space for 12 Indigenous communities to represent 12 their own stories on their own terms, free from stereotypes and cultural appropriation.
+This digital sphere emerges as a space for Indigenous communities to represent their own stories on their own terms, free from stereotypes and cultural appropriation.
 By reclaiming digital media platforms, communities assert control over how their culture is visualized and disseminated globally.